CA1711: Identifiers should not have incorrect suffix

 In addition, the following suffixes should not be used:

-Naming conventions provide a common look for libraries that target the common language runtime.
-This reduces the learning curve that is required for new software libraries, and increases customer confidence that the library was developed by someone who has expertise in developing managed code.
+Naming conventions provide a common look for libraries that target the .NET common language runtime.
+These conventions reduce the learning curve that's required for new software libraries and increase customer confidence that the library was developed by someone with expertise in developing managed code.
 For more information, see Naming guidelines: Classes, Structs, and Interfaces.

 How to fix violations